Let’s start with the basics.

 What Are Portable Storage Containers?

 Portable storage containers are large, secure, and (usually) weather-resistant boxes that can be conveniently moved from place to place.
-You can put your stuff in the containers — everything from large furniture items to small personal possessions — and then have them delivered to a storage facility or to your new home.
-Millions of people find these containers are an affordable, flexible, and convenient way to move and store stuff.
+You can put your stuff in the containers — everything from large furniture items to small personal treasures — and then have them delivered to a storage facility or to your new home.
+Millions of people find that these containers are an affordable, flexible, and convenient way to move and store belongings.

-When you rent portable storage containers, you don’t have to worry about moving all of your stuff in one day (with PODS you get at least 30 days to load and unload your stuff) or driving a big truck through the city or across the country.
-And it can be a lot cheaper than full-service movers.
+When it comes to renting portable storage containers, you don’t have to worry about moving all of your stuff in one day (with a PODS storage unit, you have a minimum 30-day window to load and unload your stuff) or driving a big truck through the city or across the country.
+And it can actually be a lot more valuable than full-service movers.

-Here’s a quick look at how renting portable storage container works with PODS, whether you’re just using them for storage, for a move, or a combination of both:
+Here’s a quick look at how renting portable storage containers works with PODS, whether you’re just using them for storage, for a move, or a combination of both:

 As you can see, all you really have to do is the loading and unloading (and you can even hire someone to do that part for you if you’d like).

 Now that we’ve gone over some definitions and fundamentals, let’s dive into more details.
-Here are the most important factors to consider when renting portable storage containers:
+Here are the most important questions and factors to consider when renting portable storage containers:

 - Watch out for sturdiness and weather resistance — not all containers are created equal.

 - What size and how many containers do you need?